Buying more shares in your shared ownership home

 We charge £241.20 (including VAT).
 This covers our costs in helping you through the process.

 Staircasing involves changes to your lease.
 This means you will need the services of a solicitor.
 Costs can vary from £350, so you may wish to obtain at least three quotes from local solicitors.

 There may be charges from your mortgage company if you decide to re-mortgage.

 Your solicitor will be able to advise you if this will apply.

 - Check property prices in your area

 - Receive an offer notice from us

-- Arrange a mortgage (you’ll need ID, latest P60, three months payslips and bank statements, evidence of any savings)
+- Arrange a mortgage (you’ll need ID, your latest P60, three months' payslips and bank statements, and evidence of any savings)

 - Appoint a solicitor